DavidTTran/battleships/DTR.md

 - Lover of Moderation - I value my well-being and remaining humble.
 I also value forgiveness and flexibility when things get tough.

 #### How we can use our strengths to overcome obstacles:
+- Since we share similar pairin results, we're both open to listening to each others ideas/feedback and understanding that it's more practically based rather than emotionally.
+Should we come across an obstacle, we're able to break it down into smaller more manageable pieces.

 #### Schedule Expectations (When are we available to work together and individually?
 What constraints do we have?):
 David: